DorelComan/RandomPeerSampling/README.md

 # TASKS

-- implement PushSender
+- Implement PushSender
-- validate() in Sampler
+- Set thread for periodical ping of Samplers
 - Set the file read (FileParser) in RPS